peng-217/tp/docs/UserGuide.md

 5. Type the command and press Enter to execute it. e.g. typing `/help` and pressing Enter will show you the list of commands you can enter.
 6. Refer to the `Features` below for details of each command.
+7. The game progress is automatically stored locally, but the game progress will be reset if the data file is corrupted.

 ## Features